-The following table sets forth the estimated payments that would be received by the named executive officers upon a termination of employment without cause or following a resignation for good reason, or in the event of a termination of employment without cause or following a resignation for good reason in connection with a change in control in our company.
-The table below reflects amounts payable to the named executive officers assuming that their employment was terminated on December 31, 2011 and, if applicable, a change in control of our company also occurred on that date.
+The following table sets forth the estimated payments that would be received by the named executive officers upon a change in control of our company, upon a termination of employment without cause or following a resignation for good reason, or in the event of a termination of employment without cause or following a resignation for good reason, or in the event of a termination of employment without cause or following a resignation for good reason, or in the event of a termination of employment without cause or following a resignation for good reason, or in the event of a termination of employment without cause or following a resignation for good reason, or in the event of a termination of employment without cause or following a summary.
+The table below reflects amounts payable to the named executive officers assuming that, if applicable, their employment was terminated on December 31, 2011 and, if applicable, a change in control of our company also occurred on that date.